stripe-archive/accept-a-card-payment/README.md

 git clone https://github.com/stripe-samples/accept-a-card-payment
 ```

+**Setting up the environment**

+a.
 Copy the .env.example file into a file named .env in the folder of the server you want to use.
 For example:

 ```
 cp .env.example using-webhooks/server/node/.env
 ```

+b.
 You will need a Stripe account in order to run the demo.
-Once you set up your account, go to the Stripe [developer dashboard](https://stripe.com/docs/development/quickstart#api-keys) to find your API keys.
+Once you set up your account, go to the Stripe [developer dashboard](https://stripe.com/docs/development/quickstart#api-keys) to find your API keys, and add them to the .env file.

 ```
 STRIPE_PUBLISHABLE_KEY=<replace-with-your-publishable-key>
 STRIPE_SECRET_KEY=<replace-with-your-secret-key>
 ```

-`STATIC_DIR` tells the server where the client files are located and does not need to be modified unless you move the server files.
+c. `STATIC_DIR` tells the server where the client files are located and does not need to be modified unless you move the server files.
+Ensure that the path is setup correctly relative to the current directory.

 **2. Follow the server instructions on how to run:**